It's here! Browse the 2024 Penguin Christmas gift guide

 Brought to you by Penguin.

-From ventilators to brain implants, medicine has been blurring what it means to die.
-In a lucid description of modern neuroscientific thinking, Zeleznikow-Johnston explains that death is not the loss of breath, but of personal identity – that the core of our identities is our minds, and that our minds are encoded in the structure of our brains.
-On this basis, he explores how recent discoveries now offer us all the chance of preserving our minds for future revival.
+Yet, with ever-advancing science, will the ends of our lives always loom so close?
+For from ventilators to brain implants, modern medicine has been blurring what it means to die.
+In a lucid synthesis of current neuroscientific thinking, Zeleznikow-Johnston explains that death is no longer the loss of heartbeat or breath, but of personal identity – that the core of our identities is our minds, and that our minds are encoded in the structure of our brains.
+On this basis, he explores how recently invented brain preservation techniques now offer us all the chance of preserving our minds to enable our future revival.

-Whether they discovered cures or fought for justice, we are grateful to those of our ancestors who helped craft a kinder world.
-Yet while our forebears cannot enjoy the world they helped build, this new preservation technology gives us each a personal stake in the future.
-Because if we work together to create a better world for our descendants, then just maybe, the future will love us enough to bring us back.
+Whether they fought for justice or cured diseases, we are grateful to those of our ancestors who helped craft a kinder world – yet they cannot enjoy the fruits of the civilization they helped build.
+But if we work together to create a better future for our own descendants, we may even have the chance to live in it.
+Because, should we succeed, then just maybe, the future will love us enough to bring us back and share their world with us.

 © Dr Ariel Zeleznikow-Johnston 2024 (P) Penguin Audio 2024